AmanAswal/PHP-Registration-Form/README.md

 ## Use
-Feel free to modify the template according your needs and push the code if you make any improvem
+Feel free to modify the template according your needs and push the code if you make any improve